guergabo/TravelCrawl/README.md

 ______________________________
 User Capabilities
 ```
-User has the option of selecting flights based on:
+User has the ability to search for cheap flights based on:
 - Origin Location
 - Destination
 - Departure Date